alexrudnick/dissertation/BURNDOWN.md

 ## combinations
   * CANCELED??
 As a chapter anyway.
 Just do combinations as we go.
   * try combinations.

+### integration: possibly obsolete ideas here
+  * CANCELED! build tiniest possible cdec system for es-gn (switched to moses??)
+  * SKIP Learn to use CMU's morphogen or whatever it's called -- or we could just punt and target lemmatized gn.
+  * DONE built tiny pb-smt system for es-gn, now pretty good at spinning these things up.
+  * HARD How hard is it to do phrase-based for cdec?
+We need to figure out how to load PB-SMT tables.
+Also how to build them .
+Can cdec tools even generate them?
+  * SKIP Port cdec-as-python-module stuff to py3k.
+  * STARTED Add chipa as phrase table feature

 ## integration done things
   * PROBABLY SKIP consider: integrate chipa into Mike's current RBMT systems.